Best Drum Set Reviews & Tested in 2019. How to Choose a Drum Set

 - Next, what is the skill level?
 There’s no need to break the bank for an experimental whim, but if the person you’re shopping for is sure of their direction, it’s time to consider sturdy hardware and a set they can grow into.

 - Where are they playing?
-Are you shopping for a pro who might play a large club, or someone who mostly jams at home?
-Sound projection will be a big factor here.
+Are you shopping for a pro who might play a large club or someone who mostly jams at home?
+The sound projection will be a big factor here.

 - What equipment do they have already?
 If they already have the equipment, find out what they are happy with and what they want to improve.
 In other words, “if it ain’t broke, don’t fix it.”

 - Finally, safety first.
 Ok, that’s a funny way to stress the importance, but people tend to remember the last item on a list best.
 There is a rash of severe hearing loss suffered by modern musicians.
 We now know what causes it and how to prevent it in the future.
 It’s time to protect the next generation of musicians so they can enjoy making music every day of their life.
 So if they don’t have ear protection, make that your number 1 purchase.